 See our latest blog posts at Yorkshire Sports Injury.
-Including articles on sprains, ligament tear, tendinopathy, tendinitis, joint stiffness, joint pain & arthritis.
+Including articles on sprains, ligament tears, tendinopathy, tendinitis, joint stiffness, joint pain & arthritis.
 Read our insights into sports injury therapy across Yorkshire.

 1) Do not rest completely - While rest can sometimes help pain settle in the short term it will do nothing to help the tendon to repair, as soon as you start moving again the pain will return.